 Over the last decade, WIS teachers have been deeply involved in bringing maker-centered ideas and methods into their classrooms, starting in Early Childhood and continuing through the Upper School.

-Maker-centered learning looks different in each class; it can be creating stop-motion videos to emphasize conservation, deconstructing a three-dimensional globe to make a two-dimensional map, or using everyday objects in a diorama in order to demonstrate a deeper understanding of a play.
+Maker-centered learning looks different in each class; it can be creating stop-motion videos to emphasize conservation, deconstructing a three-dimensional globe to make a two-dimensional map, or using everyday objects in a diorama to demonstrate a deeper understanding of a play.

-Both campuses have dedicated maker spaces: the Alan Reese Design Lab on the Tregaron Campus, and the Design Studio at the Primary School.
+Both WIS campuses have dedicated maker spaces: the Alan Reese Design Lab on the Tregaron Campus, and the Design Studio at the Primary School.
 While maker-centered learning often happens in regular classrooms, these spaces offer teachers and students different resources to enhance learning.
 Several clubs also use the spaces: Science Friday at the Primary School; Maker Monday, Take-Apart Tuesday, and Forge in the Middle School; and Girls Who Code and Merch Madness in the Upper School, to name a few.